-As the children go back to school and Summer vacations have all been taken, I am reminded of a trip my family took to “The Happiest Place on Earth”.
+As Summer vacations have all started, I am reminded of a trip my family took to “The Happiest Place on Earth”.

 Ever since we became empty nesters, my husband, John, and I do an awful lot of reminiscing about the children when they were young.
 Don’t get me wrong.
 We love the fact that our children are grown and have their own lives, but sometimes the sound of their little feet running through the kitchen is missed.
 They now range in age from 27 to 33, so their feet are not little anymore and having your children move on to homes of their own is what every good parent wants for their child.

 One of the great things about being married with grown children is that you get to spend lots of uninterrupted quiet time with your spouse.
 In a house that was once filled with kids playing, laughing, and screaming, you now have a house that is at rest.
 My children made so much noise when they were young that I had no idea how loud birds, crickets and toads can get on a hot Summer night.
 Now, however, I can sit in quiet reflection and hear them loudly.

 I love this phase of our life.
 It is far less chaotic, far less noisy, and far less messy.
 But do not get me wrong.
 I loved all the craziness of raising a family, which is probably why my husband and I have fond thoughts and talk about that time of our lives with one another.
 In fact, we were reminiscing one night when funny story came to mind.

 Many, many years ago, when the three children were still small, we packed everyone up and took a family road trip to Disney World.
 This in itself was no easy task as the youngest was still in diapers and we were not only on a limited budget, but, also limited time as my husband had to be back to work a few days later.